Alex-Anthony/CS-SSW-555-Team-13-TechTitans-Project2/README.md

         - Optimize performance where necessary
         - Testing Refactoring
     - Testing of Integration
-        - As a software tester, I want to continue testing activities to validate the reliability and accuracy of the system, and implement automated testing frameworks to streamline the process and ensure consistent results, so that the integrated system operates flawlessly
         - Automated testing frameworks are successfully implemented and integrated.
         - Tests cover all critical functionalities and integrations of the system.
         - The system demonstrates consistent reliability and accuracy in test results.